Sold by São Paulo, Gabriel Sara travels to Norwich for exams | Sao Paulo

 + Want to turn your football knowledge into cash prizes at each round of the Brasileirão?
 Access Cartola Express!

-Gabriel Sara, in recovery, runs in the CT of São Paulo — Photo: São Paulo FC
+Gabriel Sara, in recovery, runs at the CT of São Paulo — Photo: São Paulo FC

 Sara will leave São Paulo without saying goodbye in a match.
 The midfielder has not played since April 28.